sidbala4023/Trigger/README.md

 23.Write a trigger on Account and check only System Administrator profile users should be able to delete an account.

 24.Write a trigger when an contact is created account’s related list updatethe account phone field with newly created contact phone field.

+25.Write a trigger to prevent duplicate account while an account is inserted